Rabeprazole (By mouth)

 How to Use This Medicine

-- Swallow the tablet whole with water.
+- Tablet: Swallow whole with water.
 Do not chew, crush, or break it.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.